tyler71/groupby/Readme.md

 ```
 With the exceptions of `{..}` and `{fn}`, this brace expansion is a similar syntax to [GNU Parallel](https://www.gnu.org/software/parallel/)

+Filenames with invalid encoding or with characters with special meaning to the shell are quoted.
+For example `echo {}; echo malicous_command` will be quoted to prevent `echo malcious_command` from being run

+Invalid encoding is also sanitized before printing to the screen, however group actions can be completed on it

+For example, a file with invalid encoding will be replaced with `?`  `R??ڀ?2??z?&?̀?????B?A?I?P?CvJ??` prior to printing on the screen
+but file actions will be done on the original filename

 ## Filters
 *groupby* supports two kinds of filters
 * builtin